India's capital to lock down amid devastating virus surge

 Most desperately need oxygen, Kumar said.
 But the city is facing shortages of oxygen and some medicine, according to Chief Minister Arvind Kejriwal, who told reporters that the new stringent measures being imposed were required to “prevent a collapse of the health system,” which had “reached its limit.”

-The surge is devastating for India and has weighed heavily on the global efforts to end the pandemic since the country is a major vaccine producer but has been forced to delay exports of shots abroad, hampering campaigns in developing countries in particular.
+The surge is devastating for India and has weighed heavily on the global efforts to end the pandemic since the country is a major vaccine producer but has been forced to delay exports of shots abroad, hampering campaigns in developing countries, in particular.
+In a sign of the high stakes, the chief executive of Serum Institute of India, the world’s largest maker of vaccines, asked U.S. President Joe Biden on Twitter last week to lift the U.S. embargo on exporting raw materials needed to make the shots.

-The rise in cases comes as the global death toll from the coronavirus passed a staggering 3 million people Saturday amid repeated setbacks in the worldwide vaccination campaign and a deepening crisis in places beyond India as well, such as Brazil and France.
+The rise in cases comes amid setbacks in the worldwide vaccination campaign and deepening crises in many places beyond India, including Brazil and France.
+Over the weekend, the global death toll from the coronavirus passed a staggering 3 million people Saturday.

 India reported over 270,000 infections on Monday, its highest daily rise since the pandemic started.
 It has now recorded more than 15 million infections and more than 178,000 deaths.
 Experts agree that even these figures are likely undercounts.
-British Prime Minister Boris Johnson called off a trip to New Delhi amid the rise in cases.
+Amid the rise in cases, British Prime Minister Boris Johnson called off a trip to New Delhi.

+In the Himalayan Jammu state in India’s north, the weekly average of COVID-19 cases has increased 14-fold in the past month.
+In Telengana state in southern India, home to Hyderabad city where most of India's vaccine makers are based, the weekly average of infections has increased 16-fold in the past month.

+Meanwhile, election campaigns are continuing in West Bengal state in eastern India, amid an alarming increase there as well, and experts fear that crowded rallies could catalyze the spread of the virus.
+Top leaders of the ruling Bhartiya Janta Party, including Prime Minister Narendra Modi, have campaigned heavily to win polls in the region.

-In response, officials have begun to impose stringent measures again.
+By contrast, in New Delhi, officials have begun to impose stringent measures again.
 The Indian capital was shut down over the weekend, but now authorities are extending that for a week: All shops and factories will close, except for those that provide essential services, like grocery stories.
 People are not supposed to leave their homes, except for a handful of reasons, like seeking medical care.

-They will also be allowed to travel to airports or train stations.
+They will be allowed to travel to airports or train stations — a difference from the last lockdown when thousands of migrant workers were forced to walk to their home villages.

-They were the strictest measures imposed since India’s harsh lockdown last year, which lasted months and left deep scars.
+That previous harsh lockdown last year, which lasted months, left deep scars.
 Politicians have since been reticent to even mention the word.
 When similar measures were imposed in Mahrashtra state, home to the financial capital of Mumbai, in recent days, officials refused to call it a lockdown.
 Those restrictions are to last 15 days.

-Kejriwal urged calm, especially among migrant workers who particularly suffered during the previous shutdown, saying this one would be a “small lockdown.”
+Kejriwal, the Delhi official, urged calm, especially among migrant workers who particularly suffered during the previous shutdown, saying this one would be “small.”

 But many feared it would spell economic ruin.
-Amrit Tripathi, a laborer in New Delhi, was among the thousands who walked home for miles after India had abruptly announced a harsh and nationwide lockdown in 2020.
-“We will starve,” he said, if the current lockdown is extended.
+Amrit Tripathi, a laborer in New Delhi, was among the thousands who walked home in last year's lockdown.

-Doctors and officials say the measures are necessary to ease pressure on the fragile health system, which has been underfunded for decades.
-A failure to prepare for the current surge has left hospitals, in New Delhi and other large cities, crumbling under the pressure of mounting infections.

 ———